samingtm/gtm-skill-picker/README.md

 ## Who is Sam

 Hi everyone!
-I am currently a freelancer in GTM strategies for SaaS, Database, AGI tools, and other products.
+I am currently a freelancer in GTM strategies for AI tools, Database, and other SaaS products.
 Previously, I have been working as the GTM Product Manager/ Product Marketing Manager in a mainframe company for years.

 ### I specialize in

 🖋️ **Content creation** (technical documentation, blog, tutorial, etc.) - I developed series of videos for [Zowe](https://www.zowe.org/) and several technical blogs to hit the users pain points.

-📺 **Content distribution and promotion** (LinkedIn, Medium, Twitter, etc.)
+📺 **Content distribution and promotion** (LinkedIn, [Medium](https://medium.com/@wen.ting.su) , Twitter, etc.

 💻 **SEO**